acileee/Learn-RAG-from-scratch/README.md

-# Local RAG System
+# Learn RAG From Scratch

 ## Overview

-This project is a local Retrieval-Augmented Generation system built from scratch and then rebuilt with LangChain.
+This project is a learning-focused local Retrieval-Augmented Generation system built from scratch.

+Each major RAG component is implemented manually first so the internals are visible before comparing the system with tools like Chroma, Ollama, LangChain, Graph-RAG, and Self-RAG.

-It takes documents, splits them into chunks, embeds those chunks, retrieves relevant context for a user question, checks whether the retrieved context is strong enough, and then uses a local Ollama model to generate an answer grounded in the retrieved text.
+The project takes documents, splits them into chunks, embeds those chunks, retrieves relevant context for a user question, checks whether the retrieved context is strong enough, and then uses a local Ollama model to generate an answer grounded in the retrieved text.

-The project also includes retrieval evaluation, Chroma vector storage, query rewriting, reranking, Graph-RAG expansion, and a simple Self-RAG retry loop.
+It also includes retrieval evaluation, Chroma vector storage, query rewriting, multi-query retrieval, reranking, Graph-RAG expansion, a simple Self-RAG retry loop, comments for learners, and a learning guide.

+## Learning Guide

+This repo includes a [`LEARNING_GUIDE.md`](LEARNING_GUIDE.md) file for people who want to understand the project step by step.

+The guide explains:

+* what RAG is
+* how the pipeline works
+* what each major file does
+* how to read the code comments
+* debugging tips
+* examples of common issues
+* suggested learning paths through the codebase

+If you are learning RAG from the ground up, start with the learning guide first.

 ## Features

-- Document chunking with overlap
+* Document chunking with overlap
-- Local embeddings
+* Local embeddings
-- Manual semantic search
+* Manual semantic search
-- Retriever evaluation
+* Retriever evaluation
-- Chunk size and top-k experiments
+* Chunk size and top-k experiments
-- JSON storage utilities
+* JSON storage utilities
-- Chroma vector database support
+* Chroma vector database support
-- RAG prompt construction
+* RAG prompt construction
-- Query rewriting
+* Query rewriting
-- Multi-query retrieval
+* Multi-query retrieval
-- Token-overlap reranking
+* Token-overlap reranking
-- Answerability gate
+* Answerability gate
-- Local Ollama answering
+* Local Ollama answering
-- End-to-end local RAG pipeline
+* End-to-end local RAG pipeline
-- RAG evaluation
+* RAG evaluation
-- LangChain rebuild
+* LangChain rebuild
-- Entity extraction
+* Entity extraction
-- Knowledge graph construction with NetworkX
+* Knowledge graph construction with NetworkX
-- Graph-RAG expansion
+* Graph-RAG expansion
-- Self-RAG retry loop
+* Self-RAG retry loop
+* Automated tests
+* Learning-focused comments and examples

 ## Project Structure